 Phoenix Functions is committed to that THE WORLD IS DANCING.
 The World is Dancing is about the building of contemporary dance groups for all the fantastic benefits of dance in every community including the transformative possibilities of dance for individuals, communities and culture.
 Why?
 So that in dance an authentic conversation occurs in the body and with the body, and culture of peace shows up.
 See Dance as Transformative Practice and drop by the Facebook Page

-An aspiration of Owen is to see Dance as a contribution.
-There are numerous issues that require transformation in society, that dance could contribute.
+An aspiration of Owen is to see Dance as a contribution to the numerous issues that require transformation in society.

 Owen's particular interests are in two areas which seem to be associated with the male cultural attitudes, and which a cultural change such as men dancing as normal, may make a significant contribution:

 It's all about the work.
 Since 2014, Owen has a vision that "The World is Dancing, The World is at Peace".
 To make that a reality, the goal is to see 1,000 new community dance groups, especially in rural communities, have developed through the training of dance facilitators, by 2029.
 The training program would be accessible for anyone with some experience with 'body work' eg actors and directors, yoga teachers, physiotherapists, dance and drama teeachers.
 That program is now in its final construction as rEvolve - turning, transforming, evolving.